 Energy Conservation Bonds - Series 2012: On June 14, 2012, the District issued \$240,000 in general obligation bonds to provide financing for various construction projects to improve energy conservation.
 The issue is comprised of current interest bonds, par value \$240,000.
 The interest rates on the current interest bonds range from 1.80% - 3.125%.
+Principal and interest is paid from the bond retirement fund (a nonmajor governmental fund).
 The bonds have a final maturity date of December 1, 2026.